alexn11/complex-dynamics-progs/arnold-tongues.md

 ### Bifurcation diagrams

-The configuration file `bifd-doub-tent-dense-a.conf` can be used to draw a bifurcation diagram for *b = 1* for the "doubling plus tent" map.
+The configuration file [`bifd-doub-tent-dense-a.conf`](https://github.com/alexn11/complex-dynamics-progs/blob/master/arnold-tongues/conf/bifd-doub-tent-dense-a.conf) can be used to draw a bifurcation diagram for *b = 1* for the "doubling plus tent" map.
-It will produce a 1250x1250 image named `tent-bifdia-dense-bw.png`.
+It will produce a 1250x1250 image named [`tent-bifdia-dense-bw.png`][bifdia].
 The interval of *a* is *0.375 &le; a < 0.5*.

 ## Other source files

-1. `ezInputConf.py`: a home made library used to process configuration files using the module `configparser`
+1. [`ezInputConf.py`](https://github.com/alexn11/complex-dynamics-progs/blob/master/arnold-tongues/ezInputConf.py): a home made library used to process configuration files using the module `configparser`
-1. `setup.py` : setup file for compiling the Cython sources
+1. [`setup.py`](https://github.com/alexn11/complex-dynamics-progs/blob/master/arnold-tongues/setup.py) : setup file for compiling the Cython sources
-1. `tonglib.pyx`: Cython library doing all the intensive computations
+1. [`tonglib.pyx`][tonglib file]: Cython library doing all the intensive computations

 The `tonglib.pyx` contains the declaration of a `tongue_system` class that can be used to compute dynamical features of the families of mappings mentioned above.
 It uses mainly iteration and check if orbits can be periodic.